 The Church is in bad shape.
 Many decades ago when I was traveling through Europe, I already noticed the mostly empty pews and absence of young people at Sunday Mass.
 Today the German Church has gone against church tradition.
 Ireland no longer prohibits abortion.
 The American Church is more in sympathy with the leftists who support abortion.
 Many countries seem to embrace LGBTQ people more than they do Christians, who are increasingly being persecuted around the globe.
 The Church is fractured now due to internal corruption, scandals, and the lack of clear teaching and leadership from the Holy Father.
 Overall Church membership is declining fast in this country.
-Local churches are not more than lukewarm, not a good place to be.
-Just maintaining the status quo is not good enough.
+Local churches in general are not much more than being lukewarm.
 We must become more vigilant and militant and go on attack if we ever wish to turn the tide.
 I can see that evil has infiltrated all levels of our society in the last half century or so, while we remained complacent.
 To win the spiritual battle, the Lord wants us to become holy foremost so that we may fight evil with great fire and zeal.

 In today's Gospel reading from John 1, John the Baptist testified that Jesus was the Lamb of God, who takes away the sin of the world.
 Earlier he spoke of Jesus as one who ranked ahead of him because he existed before him.
 This is interesting because we all know that John the Baptist was born some six months before Jesus.
 So if he knew that Jesus existed before him, it must be that Jesus had always existed before coming into the world.

 ***First Things First!